tuotuoxp/cpp-torch/README.md

 # Progress
-Currently, this library supports forward pass in CPU mode of
+Currently, this library supports forward pass of
 - some modules in [nn package](https://github.com/torch/nn)
 - related functions in [torch7 package](https://github.com/torch/torch7)
 - a few modules in [dpnn package](https://github.com/Element-Research/dpnn).

 Check [this list](progress.md) to see supported modules.

+You are more than welcome to add new modules to cpp-torch.
+Please check our [developer guide]().

 # FAQ
 -- How can I train my own model with this wrapper?